 If you’ve lost a family member because of a work-related injury or disease, you may be entitled to receive death benefits through your state’s workers’ compensation system.
 This article will give you a general idea of who is eligible to receive benefits, how much you might receive, and for how long.
 However, because workers’ compensation laws are different in each state, the exact rules will be determined by the state where you file for benefits.

 Death benefits are intended to help compensate certain family members for the loss of financial support they had received from the deceased employee.
 While the exact eligibility requirements vary from state to state, death benefits are usually (but not always) reserved for those who were related to the deceased employee by blood or marriage—typically spouses, children, and other close relatives—who lived with and depended on the deceased employee for their living expenses.
-Certain states, like Ohio, also allow some benefits for relatives who were only partially dependent on the deceased employee (Ohio Rev. Code Ann. § 4123.59 (2018)).
+Certain states allow some benefits for relatives who were only partially dependent on the deceased employee.

 There are different rules for deciding who qualifies as a dependent, depending on their relationship to the deceased employee and state law.
 Children under 18 are almost always considered dependents.
 The same goes for older children who have certain physical or mental disabilities that make them unable to earn a living.
-Some states also extend eligibility to children between 18 and 25 who are enrolled in qualifying educational or vocational programs.
+Several states also extend eligibility to children over 18 (up to 21 or 25) who are enrolled in qualifying educational or vocational programs.

 Many states assume that spouses are dependents regardless of their own incomes.
 In other states, spouses won’t necessarily qualify if they earn over a certain amount of money, or they may have to prove their financial dependence no matter how much they earn.

 For all other family members, eligibility is usually determined based on the specific circumstances and evidence in each case.